erictraaaan/Miwok/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+Android app created as part of the Udacity Online Android Development course.
+Provides translations for common English words and phrases into the Miwok native american language, providing audio files for accurate pronunciation.
+The app was built using Java and XML, to learn about Android layout design, fragments, media playback, and the activity life-cycle.